-I'm Jane Silcott, a Vancouver writer and editor.
-I write about the things in life that confound me, mostly in essay form, sometimes made of pieces of my life stitched through with materials from other ways of looking at the world—science, philosophy, art.
+Hi.
+I'm Jane Silcott, a full-time writer and sometimes editor in Vancouver.
+I write about things that confound me, mostly in essay form, with bits of my life stitched through with science, philosophy, art.
 I am an expert in none of these fields.
 I go to them to escape the limits of my own mind, to learn, to explore, to find new ways of seeing my own small dilemmas.
-I think of the essay as a boundlessly generous form that allows writers to experiment with shape, perspective, and even—thinking grandly here and far beyond my pay grade, let alone capability—of thought itself.
+I think of the essay as a boundlessly generous form that allows writers to experiment with shape, perspective, and even—thinking grandly here and far beyond my capability—of thought itself.

 I have worked at many jobs over the years—from driving a catering truck called the Flying Lunch Bucket (best job title ever) to managing The Capilano Review (best union gig and most fun publishing) and finally to mentoring brilliant students in the Master of Fine Arts in Creative Nonfiction Program at the University of King's College (best job, full stop).
-In my off-hours I am chief attendant to a ferocious cat.
+Now my full-time job is retirement, also known as writing (most challenging job ever).